Jufedev/roadmap/04-DataBases/03-SQLServer/03-SentenciasSELECT.md

 SELECT * FROM TurnoEstado WHERE idTurno BETWEEN 1 AND 4 SELECT * FROM Paciente WHERE fNacimiento BETWEEN '20000101' AND '20201230'

--- Obtener el valor máximo o mínimo, en los varchar usa el orden alfabético SELECT MAX(fNacimiento) FROM Paciente
+-- Obtener el valor maximo o minimo, en los varchar usa el orden alfabetico SELECT MAX(fNacimiento) FROM Paciente
 SELECT MIN(monto) FROM Pago